hortw1991/CSCI4810-Graphics-FinalProject/README.md

 Thomas Horn & Patrick Feltey

+## Introduction

+This final project is a video game maze that implements all techniques learned in CSCI4810 Graphics as well as independently learned techniques.

+Although this project includes things such as raycasting, custom shaders, manual matrix translations/transpositions, the main goal of the project was to use vanilla THREEJS to create a raycasting based collision system to constrain our player within the maze, rather than rely on a physics or collision system dependency.

 ## Full Presentation

 Our unabridged 15 minutes presentation can be seen at the following link: